addr2data/webinar-01/README.rst

 Introduction
 ------------
-When getting started with AWS or learning and learning a new service, I have found that the following approach works well for me.
+When getting started with AWS or learning a new service, I have found that the following approach works well for me.
 Hopefully, it will work well for you.

 - Use the AWS console, then
 - Use the awscli, then